AqueductHub/pyaqueduct/docs/plugins.md

 Functions of one plugin may perform different operations, but on the server side they share settings and execution environment.

-Plugin functions are expected to read data from exeperiments and record their results to experiments.
-Plugin execution logs are also persisted in the experiment, which plugin function was accessing.
+Plugin functions are expected to read data from experiments and record their results to experiments.
+Plugin execution logs are also persisted in the experiment which plugin function was accessing.

 # Plugins in `pyaqueduct` library